yanes19/SU-27SK/README.md

 														MILLIONS OF HUNGRY CHILDS IN SYRIA ,

-	May be one day we all together can stop wars in the world , and send all war machines including aircrafts to meusems .
+	May be one day we all together can stop wars in the world , and send all war machines including aircrafts to museums .